 Years of History to study

-We seek your support in growing Project Threadways and also have opportunities to become involved in this ongoing project.
-We offer a variety of sponsorship levels and benefits for individuals and businesses.
-If you are interested in learning more about these opportunities, please contact firstname.lastname@example.org or click the button below to give.
+We seek your support in growing Project Threadways and offer a variety of sponsorship levels and benefits for individuals and businesses.
+To learn more about these opportunities, contact firstname.lastname@example.org or click the button below to give.

 "The pay was, yes, the pay was really good considering the type of jobs it was around in the area, you know.
 Which I did get an interview at Ford Motor Company before I went to Tee Jays, but I, well actually it was before I left H.D.
 Lee, and I found out that I was pregnant so that was the end of that.
 But yes it was very productive.
 The more you worked, the harder you worked and the more work you put out there then the more money you made.
 And it was very good paying at that time, it really was.
 Best paying job that I had ever had."